playfularchitect/rns_engine/README.md

 ## Scope and limitations

-The public claims are intentionally narrow and reproducible:

 - **G4 Series 1 is frozen to Tesla T4 / compute capability 7.5.** Results on another GPU are a different experiment.
 - The benchmark catalog contains the declared **1,024 GEMM shapes**, not every possible matrix size.